khajdari/WhoopsPay/README-Docker.md

 docker logs whoopspay-juice-shop-official  # Only if using --profile optional
 ```

+## Troubleshooting

+### Common Issues

+**Container keeps restarting with "Cannot find package 'vite'" error:**
+- This was a known issue with development dependencies in production
+- Fixed in the latest Docker configuration
+- Solution: Rebuild with `./docker-run.sh build`

+**Port already in use:**
+- Stop existing containers: `./docker-run.sh stop`
+- Or use different ports in docker-compose.yml

+**Database issues:**
+- Clean up and restart: `./docker-run.sh clean` then `./docker-run.sh build`

 ## Security Considerations

 - Change the `SESSION_SECRET` in production
 - The setup includes health checks for both services
 - Containers run with non-root users where possible
 - Network isolation between containers
+- Development dependencies excluded from production image

 ## Integration Testing